MMA fighters who had legal trouble

 A lot of modern day gladiators are humble enough to admit that they were bullied as kids and turned to combat sports to learn to fend off tormentors.
 They stuck to it for the right reason - the thrill of competition and the ecstasy of triumph.

 But there are exceptions to any rule and sadly, in a sport where violence is an instrument, these exceptions could prove deadly.
-Here are five times when MMA fighters killed people:
+Here are five times when MMA fighters had legal issues.

 #5 Anar Alakh Ziranov